Article

 Part 2: Tell them

-Part 3: Measure it
+Part 3: Prove it

-• Key performance indicators (KPIs), while difficult to create, can show “value” generated by the legal team.
+While difficult to create, measurements like key performance indicators (KPIs) can show the value generated by the legal team.
 If the business is asking for KPIs, give them what they are asking for.
-However, you are not limited to generating only and exactly what they are asking for; often, the business wants you to generate some type of KPI so they can cross it off their list.
-What you actually come up with can be less important than just getting them something that looks like a KPI.
-Bottom line: you are often free to create whatever KPIs you want so long as they provide information the business is interested in, like legal spending and contracts.
-Take this opportunity to tell the story of the legal team the way you want to tell it.
-For example, the best KPIs focus on value generators like legal spending discipline, contract completion, litigation success, compliance, and intellectual property generation.
+However, you are not limited to generating only and exactly what they are asking for; often, the business wants you to create some type of KPI so they can cross it off their list.
+What you actually come up with can be less important to them than just getting them something that looks like a KPI.

-• Does the law department add values
+• Does the law department add value?

 • Is the law department focused on the right things?